Yash-Ghule/Mini-Game-Hub/README.md

 - Implementing smooth grid-based movement while keeping the snake responsive.
 - Handling collision detection for both walls and self-intersections.
 - Balancing game speed for both beginners and experienced players.

+---

+## 4️⃣ Brick Breaker
+**Tech Stack:** React, CSS, JavaScript (Canvas API)
+**How to Play:**
+1. Use the left and right arrow keys to move the paddle.
+2. Bounce the ball to break colored bricks.
+3. Each brick type gives different points.
+4. Clear all bricks to advance to the next level.
+5. Lose the ball and it’s game over.

+**Challenges Faced:**
+- Ensuring smooth collision detection between the ball, paddle, and bricks.
+- Implementing level progression without breaking the game loop.
+- Keeping performance smooth in the Canvas render loop.

+---